KK7JJI/ODIN-Calculator/README.md

     "(" + "5" + "(" + 5 + "x!" + ")" + "/" + "10" =>  (5+5!)/10

 **Notes:**\
 Pi and e are stored symbolically and expanded when the expression is evaluated to conserve display space.

-Evaluation of the infix expression is accomplished by first converting to postfix using the Shunting yard algorith.
+Evaluation of the infix expression is accomplished by first converting to postfix using the Shunting yard algorithm.
 This allows the expression to be evaluated a step at a time while respecting operator precedence.

 [Shunting yard algorithm] (https://en.wikipedia.org/wiki/Shunting_yard_algorithm) [postfix expressions] (https://en.wikipedia.org/wiki/Reverse_Polish_notation)

-The calculator will supply some error messages when then can be caught prior to final evaluation.
+The calculator will supply some error messages when they can be caught prior to final evaluation.
 These include missing operators, missing parentheses, divide by zero, etc.  The message will display in the top left corner of the display panel.

 The infix expression will display in the top right corner of the display panel.

 User input and calculated results appear in the lower window of the primary display panel